 - Marked increase or decrease in heart rate

-- The dramatic increase in blood pressure, which may lead to lost consciousness
+- The dramatic increase in blood pressure, may lead to lost consciousness

 Seizures can occur and, in the most severe cases, coma and death are also possible.
 In the event that an individual is overdosing on Zoloft, it’s important to contact emergency medical services as soon as possible.

 Methadone is used in opioid treatment, including for heroin, and is used in replacement and maintenance therapies for opioid addiction.
 The benefit of methadone is that it blocks the effects of other opioids while also not providing the same “high” that substance abusers would get from the other opioids, which allows addicts to replace heroin and other opioids with methadone without becoming intoxicated or experiencing withdrawal symptoms.

 Since the fear or onset of withdrawal is one of the leading reasons why addicts continue to abuse drugs, the idea is that addicts will be unlikely to continue using when methadone can effectively prevent withdrawal.

 When it comes to this form of replacement treatment, there are two differing perspectives: One side sees the use of methadone as simply replacing one addiction with another and, therefore, a form of continued chemical dependency.
 The other side focuses on the reduction of potential harm and considers replacement therapy with methadone to be effective since individuals must be supervised and participate in group sessions or other treatments in order to be medicated.